CephalofairGames/merc-packs-faq/index.md

 <br>
 ## <a name="page_10" class="page-number">10.0</a> Compatibility Notes

+### General Note

+If a mechanic refers to loot tokens or money tokens, it can refer to either, based on what exists in the campaign.
+Any time you are supposed to return a Frosthaven loot token to a scenario, you must also place one of your loot cards (except the random item) back in the loot deck, and then shuffle it.

-### Frosthaven characters in Gloomhaven: Second Edition
+### Frosthaven characters in Gloomhaven: Second Edition and Jaws of the Lion

 **Drifter** - Your perk to exchange Loot Cards has no function in games without a Loot Deck.

-###Gloomhaven: Second Edition characters in Frosthaven
+### Gloomhaven: Second Edition characters in Frosthaven

-**Silent Knife** - Any mechanics referencing a money token (such as Flintlock 3, top, or your Makeshift Projectile perk) instead utilize Loot Tokens.
-If you put a Loot Token back on the map, return a loot card of your choice (except for the Random Item) to the Loot Deck and reshuffle.
-Any references to gold are unchanged.
+**Silent Knife** - See the General Note at the top of this section for rules involving money vs. loot tokens.
+Any specific references to gold are unchanged.

 **Tinkerer** - It is impossible for this FAQ to cover all the strange situations or edge cases for Chimeric Formula.